-Indicator Statement Target Statement Predicted Merchantable Volume will meet or exceed the Target Merchantable Volume (TMV).
-Predicted Merchantable Volume (PMV) (cubic meters) coniferous and separate deciduous surveyed areas.
+Indicator Statement Target Statement Predicted Merchantable Volume (PMV) (cubic meters) coniferous and separate deciduous surveyed areas.
+Predicted Merchantable Volume will meet or exceed the Target Merchantable Volume (TMV).
 The TMV is set at 95% of the Maximum Predicted Merchantable Volume attainable on coniferous areas.
 The TMV is set at 90% of the Maximum Predicted Merchantable Volume attainable on deciduous areas.